What is meant by skin resurfacing?

 Body sites like hands and arms can take longer.

-Reasons not to do a fractional laser treatment may include use of medications that increase sun sensitivity, use of blood thinners (some are fine), use of isotretinoin (Roaccutane, Oratane, Accutane) in the last 6 months, chemotherapy, history of difficulty healing or scarring, history of bleeding disorders, and pregnancy.
+Reasons not to do a fractional laser treatment may include use of medications that increase sun sensitivity, use of blood thinners (some are fine), use of isotretinoin in the last 6 months, chemotherapy, history of difficulty healing or scarring, history of bleeding disorders, and pregnancy.
 These are all things that will be assessed and discussed during a consultation.

 How are fractional CO2 laser treatments performed?

-Plan on being in the office for 2 ½ hours total.
-You need to arrive 1 ½ hours before your treatment.
-Your face is thoroughly cleaned and baseline photographs taken.
+Plan on being in the clinic for up to 3 hours total.
+You will first meet with one of our nurses, where your face is thoroughly cleaned and baseline photographs taken for your clinical file.

 Then a numbing cream is applied and we have our patients take some mild pain relief, which will help ease any discomfort during the procedure.

-You then get to relax and read, watch TV or listen to music in our private waiting room while the numbing cream takes effect.
+You then get to relax and read, watch TV or listen to music in our private waiting room for approx. 1 hour while the numbing cream takes effect.

 A strong stream of cold air is blown on the area during the treatment help with any discomfort.
-The discomfort ranges from mild to moderate (2-4/10).
+The discomfort ranges from mild to moderate.